dewhurstwill/backstage-101/02-auth/README.md

-# Configuring Backstage
+# Configuring Auth

 ## Introduction

 Welcome back the Backstage 101 workshop!
-In this section, you will learn how to configure Backstage.
+In this section, you will learn how to configure Auth in Backstage.

 ## Prerequisites